nemanjan00/blog/source/_posts/new-github-repo-from-cli.md

 So, you just have to add this code to your **.bashrc**/**.zshrc** or to run it as bash script.

-For GitHub authentication, you need to create **~/.github** file with content like this:

-This script can be installed using bpkg:
+Also, this script can be installed using bpkg:

 ```bash
 bpkg install nemanjan00/githubrepo
 ```

+For GitHub authentication, you need to create **~/.github** file with content like this:

 {% gist a2167f3e33895148dbba .github.example %}